How Fees are Assessed

 Welcome to the Downtown Business Community

 You have located your business in a Downtown Business Improvement District where your fees are used to generate revenue that is used exclusively to promote this vital core commercial area.
-These assessments are collected by the City of Santa Cruz and forwarded directly to the Santa Cruz Downtown Association (DTA).
+These assessments are collected by the City of Santa Cruz and forwarded directly to the Downtown Association of Santa Cruz (DTA).

-The DTA actively promotes a clean, safe and friendly business district.
-The DTA lobbies the City Council and its advisory bodies on issues beneficial to business owners in the District.
-The DTA acts as liaison between business owners and city administrative offices.
+The DTA actively promotes the downtown Santa Cruz business district through marketing, social media, programs, place management, and events.
 The DTA sponsors many special events to attract both local and regional visitors to Downtown.
-The DTA has membership on the Downtown Merchants Corporation (DMC) board.
-The DMC oversees the Downtown Host Program that provides a critical source of friendly customer contact to visitors on the street.
 The DTA coordinates common retail promotion and group advertising.
+The DTA also, at the direction of its Board of Directors, lobbies the City Council and its advisory bodies on issues beneficial to business owners in the District.
+The DTA acts as liaison between business owners and city administrative offices.
+The DTA has membership on the Downtown Management Corporation (DMC) board.
+The DMC funds Uncle Poop Pet Waste Removal and the Downtown Ambassador Program that provides a critical source of friendly customer contact to visitors on the street.

 Who is Responsible for Paying the Business Improvement Assessment?

 Once business operations begin in the Business Improvement District, tenants are responsible for paying the District’s assessment fees.
 This includes both profit and non-profit businesses.
-The annual fee is billed semi-annually on 1/1 and 7/1.
-Late fees apply.
+The annual fee is billed to the business semi-annually on 1/1 and 7/1.
+Late fees do apply.